Pre-Register to Receive COVID-19 Vaccine Information

-COVID-19 vaccines will begin by appointment for those in Group 1B on Wednesday, Jan.
-13. If you aren’t sure which phase/category you fall into, find out on the Virginia Department of Health’s website.
+COVID-19 vaccines are available by appointment for those who are eligible.
+If you aren’t sure which phase/category you fall into, find out on the Virginia Department of Health’s website.

-Do I have to register or can I walk in to get vaccinated?
+Do I have to register or can I walk in to get vaccinated at Shenandoah?

 There is a possibility that time slots will be available for the same day in which you register.
 You will be able to see these available time slots when registering.